The 10 Commandments of Sustainable Tourism

 To practise responsible tourism, you must show respect to the locals, their ways of life, their customs, and their culture.
 Travelling off the beaten path means you have to make an extra effort to respect local customs.
 Additionally, you should respect other travellers, including walkers and families that you may come across on the path.

-9 - Thou shalt choose the right equipment ⛺
+9 - You will choose the right equipment ⛺

 When you put it that way, it sounds obvious, but not all equipment is socially responsible.
 And we’re not just taking about tents and bicycles, but also bathing costumes, bath and beach towels, trainers, and more.
 To be as socially responsible as possible with the clothing and equipment you bring with you, you should opt for natural materials and avoid materials that are chemically treated or made from petroleum products.
 That’s not such an easy thing to do: for example, bathing costumes are almost always made from polyamide (nylon) or polyester, which are petroleum-based plastics.
 However, more and more companies are offering travel and hiking garments and equipment designed to be eco-friendly.
 So, choose dynamo torches and solar chargers!

-10 - Thou shalt keep doing all this, even at home! 💪
+10 - You will continue all this, even at home!💪

 If you can follow these 10 Commandments while on a cycling holiday, there’s no more excuse for not doing these things at home!